Law Forum

 Lord Denning MR

-Lord Denning MR: "the jurisdiction of the court over family assets under section 17 is entirely discretionary.
+Lord Denning MR said: "the jurisdiction of the court over family assets under section 17 is entirely discretionary.
 Its discretion transcends all rights, legal or equitable, and enables the Court to make such order as it thinks fit.
 This means, as I understand it, that the Court is entitled to make such order as appears to be fair and just in all the circumstances of the case."

 Married Women's Property Act 1882 17